 Queen’s Biology has a global reach with research worldwide and field courses near home, in the tropics, and even at our very own castle at Herstmonceux, England

 Our 4th year Honours Thesis students join a research group for a full academic year, forging a project, and writing and defending a thesis.
 Ideal preparation for graduate or professional school

-Every year our students & profs travel to the far corners of the globe for research and courses in the field at a wide alphabetical [Alberta to (New) Zealand], ecological (artic tundra to coral reefs), latitudinal [Nunavut to Argentina], & cultural (China to Los Angeles) range of sites.
+Every year our students & profs travel to the far corners of the globe for research and courses at a wide alphabetical [Alberta to (New) Zealand], ecological (arctic tundra to coral reefs), latitudinal [Nunavut to Argentina], & cultural (China to Los Angeles) range of field sites.

 Undergraduate labs give students hands-on experience with research projects using state-of-the-art equipment to view, measure and analyze how and why plants and animals work the way they do.